py-pdf/pypdf/docs/user/viewer-preferences.md

 ```

 (The names beginning with a slash character are part of the PDF file format.
 They are
-included here to aid to anyone searching PyPDF documentation
+included here to aid to anyone searching pypdf documentation
 for these names from the PDF specification.)